Adam Gardiner

-Adam Gardiner (born 13 December 1966) is a New Zealand voice, film and television actor, most notable for his voice roles in Power Rangers.
+Adam Gardiner (born 13 December 1966) is a New Zealand voice, film, and television actor, most notable for his voice roles in Power Rangers.
 He voiced the Evil White Ranger Clone in Power Rangers Dino Thunder, Kamdor in Power Rangers Operation Overdrive, and Sledge in Power Rangers Dino Charge.

-Education
+Early life and education

+Gardiner was born on 13 December 1966 in Auckland.

-Gardiner graduated from Victoria University of Wellington in 1995 with a Bachelor of Arts in Theatre and Film.
+He graduated from Victoria University of Wellington in 1995 with a Bachelor of Arts in Theatre and Film.